starknet-edu/starknet-seed/README.md

 ## Usage

-To create the virtual environment and install dependencies run (only once):
+To create the virtual environment and install dependencies run (can be run multiple times):

 ```
 bash setup.sh